cyruscyliu/cyruscyliu.github.io/content/index.md

-Hi, I am Qiang Liu, currently a Post.Doc. at EPFL, collaborating with the talented people at [HexHive](https://hexhive.epfl.ch/) under the guidance by [Prof. Mathias Payer](https://nebelwelt.net/).
+Hi, I am Qiang Liu, currently a postdoc at EPFL, collaborating with the talented people at [HexHive](https://hexhive.epfl.ch/) under the guidance of [Prof.
+Mathias Payer](https://nebelwelt.net/).
 I obtained my Ph.D. in cybersecurity at Zhejiang University (ZJU) in 2023, advised by [Prof. Yajin Zhou](https://yajin.org/).
-Prior to ZJU, I earned my bachelor at Beijing Institute of Technology (BIT).
+Prior to ZJU, I earned my bachelor's degree at Beijing Institute of Technology (BIT).

 I'm always thinking outside the box when it comes to cybersecurity's cat-and-mouse game.
-It started with CTP competitions, where I learned to break systems and work with teams.
+It started with CTF competitions, where I learned to break systems and work with teams.
 Over the years, collaborating with experts, I've developed new approaches to protect systems from attacks.
 Along the way, I've also gotten better at managing multiple projects smoothly and keeping the team engaged.

 Specifically, my research focuses on system and software security.
-I have broad interests in attacks and defenses cover different areas, namely virtualization, operating systems, browsers, and protocols.
-We have published a few papers at the top-tier security conferences like IEEE S&P, Usenix Security, and CCS.
+I have broad interests in attacks and defenses covering different areas, namely virtualization, operating systems, browsers, and protocols.
+We have published a few papers at top-tier security conferences like IEEE S&P, Usenix Security, and CCS.
 To engage the community, we always open-source our tools and evaluation scripts.

-Besides research, I'm also interested in badminton, hiking, biking and road trips.
-Feel free to contact me via this long term email address:
+Besides research, I'm also interested in badminton, hiking, biking, and road trips.
+Feel free to contact me via this long-term email address:
 <cyruscyliu@gmail.com>.

 [CV](./Qiang_s_CV.pdf)